-The other beautiful outcome of dedicated practice is improved school work.
-That leads to more confidence, which will definitely affect their ACT/SAT work!
+The other benefit of dedicated practice is improved school work.
+That leads to more confidence, which will definitely affect their ACT/SAT performance!

 The road to your child’s best score will likely include some bumps, pit stops, and detours.
 This can be frustrating in the moment, but reframing those interruptions as part of the learning process will put them back on track.